space-wizards/docs/src/en/space-station-14/player-interaction/proposals/rig-slot.md

 To state it up front, nothing in design can compare to a spacious, completely generic, effortlessy accessible inventory granted to every player.
 These three qualities together complicate any effort to design strong role identity or dynamic inventory-management decisions.
 Bags have far too much value centered in one place.

+In many games, in my experience, the game stops you in some way when you go to access the complete gallery of your entire inventory.
+It might open a menu that spans the whole screen, it might restrict some of your controls, etc. For some helpful example, think about what a high-value manuever weapon-swapping in a Dark Souls game is, and how appropriately restricted it is by its equipment menu.
+We have no such obstacles (besides the hilariously large bluespace bag grids), and you remain full actionable, so effortlessly actionable that you could leave your center inventory open at all times.
+In a hand-based game, I think involving the hands in this proposed 'obstacle' is very appropriate.

 As a result of bags,

 - supporting utility inventories lack the utility value that they thematically boast, being only small boosts in specific directions to the players total capacity.
 Besides localizing a certain type of item in one place on a person, they do little to present interesting dynamics.
 Only after something doesnt fit in the bag does it go to players' other options, including seldom used storage like coats.